GauBen/gautier.dev/src/articles/2025-12-28-sveltekit-sea/index.md

 );
 ```

-Last but not least, we need to serve these assets in our Polka server:
+Last but not least, we need to serve these assets with our Polka server:

 ```ts
 import { getRawAsset, getAssetKeys } from "node:sea";